-The transfer piece is provided with a pre-determined breaking point to prevent the implant's inner configuration from damage, thus ensuring the integrity of the interface to mount the prosthesis.
-If the transfer piece breaks during implant insertion, one part remains in the Adapter and the other part in the implant.
+The transfer piece are is provided with a pre-determined breaking point to prevent the implant's inner configuration from damage, thus ensuring the integrity of the interface to mount the prosthesis.
+If the transfer piece breaks during implant insertion, one part remains in the adapter and the other part in the implant.
 Both parts can be removed with tweezers.

-To extract the implant after the pre-determined breaking point broke, simply take out the broken part of the transfer piece from the adapter and re-insert the Adapter on the transfer piece part remaining in the implant.
+To extract the implant after the pre-determined breaking point broke, simply take out the broken part from the adapter and re-insert the adapter on the transfer piece part remaining in the implant.
 Counterclockwise turns will remove the implant.

-The part of the transfer piece below the pre-determined breaking point is not secured in the Adapter and, additionally, needs to be secured against aspiration when taking out the implant.
+The part of the transfer piece below the pre-determined breaking point is not secured in the adapter and, additionally, need to be secured against aspiration when taking out the implant.